1jour1vin

 Decanter

-Fleshy, fruity nose; smoky toast, black pepper and black cherries - very lively and aromatically nuanced.
-Delicate and clean, crisp with bite, but also beautiful chalky but fine tannins that give body and structure to the fresh red and black fruit.
-Lots of licorice spice on the palate that settles at the edges, but this wine seems well made and offers plenty to like.
-Give it at least an hour in the decanter.
-Easy to drink, balanced and fine.
-Produced by Patrick Carteyron, who represents the 5th generation of winemakers.
-From a selection of 15 hectares of his best terroirs of old vine Merlot, aged one year in oak barrels.
-To be enjoyed with Sunday roast beef.
+Fleshy and fruity nose; smoky toast, black pepper, and black cherries—very lively and nuanced aromatically.
+Delicate and clean, crisp with bite, but also very nice chalky yet fine tannins that give body and structure to the fresh red and black fruit.
+Lots of licorice spice on the palate that settles on the edges, but this wine seems well-made and offers plenty to like.
+Give it at least an hour in a decanter.
+Easy to drink, it is balanced and refined.
+Produced by Patrick Carteyron, who represents the fifth generation of winemakers.
+Made from a selection of 15 hectares of his best old vine Merlot terroirs, aged for one year in oak barrels.
+Enjoy with a Sunday roast beef.
 2023-2030

 Guide Hachette des vins

-Very harmonious and elegant, this wine has all the hallmarks of a good Bordeaux: light oakiness coupled with good ripe fruit, present substance, supple tannins and a fresh, minty finish.
-Enjoy with fruit.
+Very harmonious and elegant, this wine offers all the qualities of a good Bordeaux: light oakiness paired with ripe fruit, good body, supple tannins, and a fresh, minty finish.
+Enjoy while young.
 2022-2026

-One of the region's best-known appellations, with several Favorites to its credit.
-A 50-hectare cru established on a gravelly terroir on the left bank of the Dordogne, opposite Saint-Émilion.
-Founded by the Carteyron family in 1855, it has been run since 1982 by Patrick, an oenologist.
+One of the regional appellations' sure bets, with several Favorites its credit.
+A 50-hectare vineyard established on gravelly soil on the left bank of the Dordogne, opposite Saint-Émilion.
+Founded by the Carteyron family in 1855, it has been run by Patrick, an oenologist, since 1982.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Classified HVE3, this cru is one of the finest references in Bordeaux and Bordeaux Supérieur.
-Penin is refining its range, moving closer to the limestone and gravel soils, while retaining the finesse of fruit that appeals to the widest possible audience.
-Under the Natur' label, the estate produces a rosé, a clairet and a red, and is somewhat shaking up the codes of classic Bordeaux.
+Classified as HVE3, this wine is one of the finest examples of Bordeaux and Bordeaux Supérieur.
+Penin refines its range, drawing closer to limestone and gravel soils, while retaining the finesse of a fruit that appeals to the majority.
+Under the Natur' label, the estate produces a rosé, a clairet, and a red, shaking up the codes of classic Bordeaux somewhat.

 Wine Enthusiast